StioStudio/stio_studio/README.md

 This is a language I want to make in the future :)

-Please give me ideas of how it would work, by making a issue here on github or a comment on my [scratch profile](https://scratch.mit.edu/users/stio_studio/)!
+Please give me ideas of how it should work, by making a issue here on github or a comment on my [scratch profile](https://scratch.mit.edu/users/stio_studio/)!

 ### Options for variables:
 ```